google/patents-public-data/models/claim_breadth/README.md

 #### Setup a virtual environment and install python dependencies.

 Additionally, you'll likely want to work inside a python virtual environment.
-You Can set one up with the following commands:
+You can set one up with the following commands:

 ```
 virtualenv myenv